Aurora Spine Receives IRB Multi-Site Selection Approval for its DEXA-C™ Cervical Interbody System

-/EIN News/ -- Carlsbad, Calif., April 04, 2023 (GLOBE NEWSWIRE) -- Aurora Spine Corporation (“Aurora Spine” or the “Company”) (TSXV:ASG) (OTCQB:ASAPF), a designer and manufacturer of innovative medical devices that improve spinal surgery outcomes, today announced it has received Institutional Review Board (IRB) multi-site selection approval for its new multicenter study of DEXA-C™ Cervical Interbody System.
+Carlsbad, Calif., April 04, 2023 (GLOBE NEWSWIRE) -- Aurora Spine Corporation ("Aurora Spine" or the "Company") ASG ASAPF, a designer and manufacturer of innovative medical devices that improve spinal surgery outcomes, today announced it has received Institutional Review Board (IRB) multi-site selection approval for its new multicenter study of DEXA-C™ Cervical Interbody System.
 The study has selected seven sites with three submitted for approval.
 After approval, patient enrollment is expected to begin.
 The study will initially include data from 40 single level and 40 multiple level subjects.

 The DEXA-C system is indicated for anterior cervical interbody fusion procedures and is the first in a series of implants based on Aurora's patented DEXA™ technology platform.
 Based on the DEXA T-score for measuring a patient's bone density, the DEXA technology platform includes implants that are of varying densities to match a patient's bone density.
 DEXA-C is intended for use on patients who require anterior cervical discectomy and fusion surgery.
 The DEXA-C system implants an interbody spacer(s) into the cervical intervertebral body space(s) to stabilize and fuse the level(s).
 Allograft will be used in the spacer and the spinal segment(s) are fixed with an anterior cervical plate.